 All new full-time and part-time employees serve a one year probationary period which shall be utilized for closely observing the employee's work, for securing the most effective adjustment of a new employee to his position, and for rejecting an employee whose performance does not meet the required standards.
 The Town Manager shall have the authority to extend this probationary period for any employee up to an additional six months in order to further evaluate the employee's ability to meet the required standards for a Town employee.
 The Town Manager or immediate supervisor shall, prior to the end of the one year probationary period, notify the employee in writing of the extension of the introductory period, the reasons for the extension, and the length of the extended probationary period.
-There is no appeal available for an employee released during the probationary period or extended probationary period, except where discrimination is claimed.
-In establishing an introductory period, the Town does not abrogate or modify in any way the employment-at-will status that applies to its employment relationship with all employees.
+There is no appeal available for an employee released during the probationary period, the Town does not abrogate or modify in any way the employment-at-will status that applies to its employment relationship with all employees.